fBNTFeujjj/fAntiFarmDecay/README.md

 # fAntiFarmDecay (PM5)
-This plugin allows crops to not be destroyed when a player jumps on them.
+This plugin allows crops to not be destroyed when a player jumps on them in worlds set in the config.

 - Discord : [![Discord](https://img.shields.io/discord/1178039721667080213?label=Discord&logo=discord&color=blue)](https://discord.gg/GQAwq5uAwv)